Non-toxic organic slug control & pellet guide

-SAS slug and snail repellent contains a natural yucca extract.
-When sprayed on the ground it forms a physical barrier which slugs and snails will not cross.
-As with many other repellents, it will withstand light rain, but will have to be renewed after a heavy downpour.
+SAS slug and snail repellent contain a natural yucca extract.
+When sprayed on the ground it forms a physical barrier that slugs and snails will not cross.
+As with many other repellents, it will withstand light rain but will have to be renewed after a heavy downpour.

 All sorts of materials such as lime, forest bark, crushed eggshells, wood ash, human hair and soot are said to make effective slug barriers, sprinkled on the ground around plants.
 The idea is that the barrier either dries out the slime that the slugs move on or that it irritates them so they will not cross it.
 Their effectiveness must inevitably be weather dependent but they may be worth trying, especially under cloches.
 Make a smooth seedbed type surface before applying a good layer of the material, a few inches wide.